 A responsible motorcyclist will make certain that the passenger is wearing all recommended and required protective gear.
-Maryland law requires that a motorcycle must be designed and properly equipped to carry a passenger.
-This includes separate seat and foot pegs or floorboards for the passenger.
-The passenger may not ride in front of the operator.
-Additionally, the operator should check the Owner's Manual and adjust the suspension and tire pressures to the recommended settings for passengers.
+Maryland law requires that a motorcycle be designed and properly equipped to carry a passenger.
+This includes a securely-fastened seat and foot pegs or floorboards for the passenger.
+The motorcycle should also have a strap across the seat for the passenger to hold, or grab bars on each side of the passenger seat.
+The passenger must never ride in front of the operator.
+The operator should also check the motorcycle’s owner's manual and adjust the suspension and tire pressure to the manufacturer’s recommended settings for passengers.

 Communication between the passenger and operator is critical.
-While intercoms offer the best means for the operator and passenger to communicate, a series of prearranged hand signals also have merit.
-Motorcycle engines, wind and traffic noise makes it very difficult for the operator and passenger to communicate by voice.
+While intercoms offer the best means for the operator and passenger to communicate, a series of prearranged hand signals also can be used.
+The sound of the engine, wind and traffic noise makes it difficult for the operator and passenger to communicate vocally.

-If you wish to find out more about carrying passengers, please feel free to call the Program Office and ask to speak with the Program Manager or Training Specialist.
+If you wish to find out more about carrying passengers, or learn about the Maryland Motorcycle Safety Program, please feel free to call the Program Office and ask to speak with the Program Manager.